-Unbilled license services pertains to outstanding balances for license services which will be billed upon passage of time by the Company based on contractual terms and with an average term of one (1) to five (5) years.
-This arises from revenues in excess of billings and is often referred as unbilled revenues.
-The Company may also charge interest based on agreement with customers amounting to 10% and 8% in 2022 and 2021, respectively.
-Interest income on licenses charged by the Company in 2022 and 2021 amounted to P1,726,448 and P3,403,140, respectively, as disclosed in Note 25.
+Unbilled license services pertain to outstanding balances for license services which will be billed upon passage of time by the Company based on contractual terms and with an average term of one (1) to five (5) years.
+This arises from revenues in excess of billings and is often referred to as unbilled revenues.
+The Company may also charge interest based on agreement with customers amounting to 10% and 8% in 2023 and 2022, respectively.
+Interest income on licenses charged by the Company in 2023 and 2022 amounted to P704,465 and P1,726,448, respectively, as disclosed in Note 25.